Summary

 Step 3: Edit Artwork

 Before you start arranging your designs, make sure the artwork is clean and ready to print.
 This means editing to remove any backgrounds that will detract from the final product.
 Suppose a client gives you a logo with a white background.
 Without background removal, the design will look odd on transparent film or fabric.
-This small edit ensures the final product looks crisp and professional.
+This minor edit ensures the final product looks crisp and professional.

 Step 4: Duplicate and Use Filters